Bastrop: Where Businesses and Families Come to Grow

 Bastrop County Museum and Visitor Center - The Museum at 904 Main Street, is located in a 1930s building which once housed the city's fire/police station and city hall.
 The museum offers a superb collection of artifacts from prehistoric times to 19th and 20th century Bastrop.
 The Visitor Center offers visitors a pathway to Bastrop's abundant attractions, its many accommodations, entertainment and recreational venues.

 Lower Colorado River - The Colorado River runs through Bastrop, and is perfect for kayaking and canoeing (and a great place to fish!).
 The El Camino Real Paddling Trail is about six miles long and runs from Fisherman's Park to a take-out point near Tahitian Village.
 Kayaks, canoes, paddle boards, and tubes can be rented at Bastrop River Company or Rising Phoenix Adventures.
-The Colorado River is host to several events thoughout the year, including the Colorado River 100 and the SUP Cup.
+The Colorado River is host to several events thoughout the year, including the Colorado River 100.

 Bastrop State Park - The Bastrop State Park is set among the "Lost Pines," and is great for camping, fishing, biking, hiking, and wildlife viewing.
 The park has RV and primitive camping sites as well as cabins for rent.
 Canoes and barbeque pits can also be rented.
 The YMCA swimming pool is open from May through September.